s-bau/toys-and-models/README.md

 # Toys and Models

-Creation of a dashboard and KPIs for a model company (focus on Sales, Finances, Logistics, and Human Resources)
+A dashboard with business KPIs for a model company (focus on Sales, Finances, Logistics, and Human Resources)

 Group Project 1 at Wild Code School (3 weeks)